swiecki/touchsite/README.md

+# Colgate TouchScreen TouchSite v.01

-Sorry for not having much documentation.
-This uses a jquery slide framework.
-You can see my demo slides in index.html and add some more.
+Sorry for not having much documentation right now.
+This uses the slide framework Royal Slider.
+The framework documentation is included in /documentation, and the site code is in /site.
+You can see my slides in index.html and add some more.
+The other HTML files are demos from the framework.

 It's fairly easy to embed HTML content in the slides, for example I've embedded, resized, and positioned a Flickr slideshow object.

 A google maps slide is definitely something I want to look into.